SolidBench/rdf-dataset-fragmenter.js/README.md

 {
   "Fragmenter:_options_transformers": [
     {
-      "@type": "QuadTransformerResourceTypeToPredicateTargetHash",
+      "@type": "QuadTransformerRemapResourceIdentifier",
-      "QuadTransformerResourceTypeToPredicateTargetHash:_hashPrefix": "Post",
+      "QuadTransformerRemapResourceIdentifier:_newIdentifierSeparator": "#Post",
-      "QuadTransformerResourceTypeToPredicateTargetHash:_typeRegex": "vocabulary/Post$",
+      "QuadTransformerRemapResourceIdentifier:_typeRegex": "vocabulary/Post$",
-      "QuadTransformerResourceTypeToPredicateTargetHash:_identifierPredicateRegex": "vocabulary/id$",
+      "QuadTransformerRemapResourceIdentifier:_identifierPredicateRegex": "vocabulary/id$",
-      "QuadTransformerResourceTypeToPredicateTargetHash:_targetPredicateRegex": "vocabulary/hasCreator$"
+      "QuadTransformerRemapResourceIdentifier:_targetPredicateRegex": "vocabulary/hasCreator$"
     }
   ]
 }
 ```

 Options:
-* `"QuadTransformerResourceTypeToPredicateTargetHash:_hashPrefix"`: Prefix to use right after the hash character when minting a new resource IRI.
+* `"QuadTransformerRemapResourceIdentifier:_newIdentifierSeparator"`: Separator string to use inbetween the target IRI and the identifier value when minting a new resource IRI.
-* `"QuadTransformerResourceTypeToPredicateTargetHash:_typeRegex"`: The RDF type that should be used to capture resources.
+* `"QuadTransformerRemapResourceIdentifier:_typeRegex"`: The RDF type that should be used to capture resources.
-* `"QuadTransformerResourceTypeToPredicateTargetHash:_identifierPredicateRegex"`: Predicate regex that contains a resource identifier.
+* `"QuadTransformerRemapResourceIdentifier:_identifierPredicateRegex"`: Predicate regex that contains a resource identifier.
-* `"QuadTransformerResourceTypeToPredicateTargetHash:_targetPredicateRegex"`: Predicate regex that contains an IRI onto which the resource identifier should be remapped.
+* `"QuadTransformerRemapResourceIdentifier:_targetPredicateRegex"`: Predicate regex that contains an IRI onto which the resource identifier should be remapped.

 ## Extend